JSuder-xx/photo-groove/README.md

 loadBestFriendsPet : Person -> Updater Model
 loadBestFriendsPet person =
     let
-        -- a little local helper because in this example we don't do anything interesting with the error cases handleResultWithErrorMessage : List String -> (a -> Updater Model) -> (Result err a -> Updater Model) handleResultWithErrorMessage errorMessageWords success result =
+        -- local helper because in this example we don't do anything interesting with the error cases handleResultWithErrorMessage : List String -> (a -> Updater Model) -> (Result err a -> Updater Model) handleResultWithErrorMessage errorMessageWords success result =
             case result of